Tampere/development_guide/README.md

 Implementing this feature early in development ensures that the API will exhibit consistent behavior, supporting a test driven development methodology.

 Note: If the mock parameter is included in a request to the production environment, an error should be raised.

+### Development testing API

+Instead of mocking responses based on a parameter, you may also provide a separate development testing API or a testing API token.
+These would not change the state of the production database.

 ## JSONP